Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 - [X] The Skillable VM tab open, with the Azure subscription details shown.
 - [X] The Skillable countdown timer visible, with _at least 1h 15 mins_ remaining.
-- [X] The `Deploy` button clicked, and showing a _Successful_ completion message.
 - [X] This instruction guide open, with this section in focus.
+- [X] (Optional) A Deploy button that was clicked, and shows _Successful_ completion.

 **If you already completed these steps in-venue with instructor help, then skip ahead to [Step 2](#2-launch-github-codespaces)**.
 Otherwise, expand the section below to complete the task now.

-??? task "GET STARTED: Launch Skillable VM, Click Deploy Button, Open Workshop Guide"
+??? task "GET STARTED: Launch Skillable VM and Open Workshop Guide"

     The lab instructor should have shared a Skillable Lab link (URL or QR Code).

-    - Open the browser and navigate to the link - _locate LAB401 in the page_.
+    - Open the browser and navigate to the link - _locate WRK 550 in the page_.
     - Click the **Launch** button - _wait till the launched page completes loading_.
         - (Left) You will see a login screen - _we can ignore this for now_
         - (Top Right) You will see a countdown timer - it should start at 1hr 15 mins.
-        - (Below that) You will see a **Deploy** button - we will use this, next.
+        - (Below that) You **MAY** see a **Deploy** button - we will use this, next.
         - (Below That) You should see the instructions panel - we'll validate this, after.
-    - Click the **Deploy** button - _wait till the loading progress icon stops_.
-        - This triggers a background task to deploy our application to Azure
-        - **This step can take a few minutes to complete**
-        - When done, you should see a "Success" dialog below the button.
-        - *Note: The dialog may use a red background to alert you - this does not imply failure!*
     - Review other **Instructions Panel** details:
         - Check the lab title - should be _Build a Retail Copilot Code-First on Azure AI_
         - Check the Azure subscription - should have _username & password_ details filled in
         - Check the Workshop guide link - should open to a hosted version of this guide.

+    Skillable pre-provisions resources for the application, including an Azure Container Apps resources with a default endpoint.
+During setup, we want to update this endpoint with an initial version of our Contoso App.

+    !!! tip "TO DEPLOY ACA: Pick the option that reflects your SKillable VM setup"

+    === "With Deploy Button"

+        Some Skillable VMs may be setup to show you a _Deploy_ button in the Instructions Panel.
+If you see this option in your VM follow these steps:

+        - Click the button to start Azure Container Apps deployment
+        - Wait for active progress indicator to complete.
+Takes ~2 minutes.
+        - Wait for _Successful_ status message.
+This indicates deployment worked.
+        - If you see an _Error_ message - wait a minute, then click Deploy again.
+        - If you do not succeed after a second retry, then ask a Proctor to help.

+    === "Without Deploy Button"

+        If you Skillable VM was not setup with a _Deploy_ button, that's okay.
+It just means you will complete this step **manually** using the commandline in the [4.
+Configure Env Variables](#4-configure-env-variables) section.
+The process takes the same amount of time but will provide feedback via the terminal.
+We'll remind you of this step at that time.

 **Leave the Skillable tab open in your browser**.
 We'll use the Azure credentials in the next step.
 And we'll revisit this tab at the end, to complete lab teardown.
 You can also track remaining lab time in the countdown timer.

 ---